Shodhana

 In Rasa Shastra (the branch that deals with pharmaceutical processing of Ayurveda formulations), Shodhana is a process that is employed during the pharmaceutical processing either to detoxify, purify, or to potentiate the efficacy of the raw materials (of herbal, mineral, metal or animal origin).

+Etymology and definitions

+Monier Monier-Williams, in the Monier-Williams Sanskrit dictionary, identifies that the term shodhana is derived from the verbal root śuddha, which means to cleanse or to purify.
+With respect to texts such as Yaska's Nirukta and the Mahabharata, Monier-Williams defines shodhana as 'the act of cleaning, purifying, correcting, improving'.
+He also defines shodhana as 'refining' with respect to 'metals for chemical or medicinal purposes'.

+Rasashastra

 Shodhana is of two types in Rasashastra.
-Samanya or general purification method and Vishesha shodhana or the Specific methods of purification.
+Samanya Shodhana or general purification method and Vishesha Shodhana or the Specific methods of purification.
+Samanya Shodhana is a common purification method used for groups of similar metals, and Vishesha Shodhana is a special method used for a particular metal that may give it specific therapeutic properties.